Charlie's Sneaker FAQ and Glossary - G

 Chucks, or a department store

 store-brand imitation.
+Boat shoes were also popular for either gender.
 Gym shoes always

 had to have light-colored soles; dark soles left nasty marks on the